School Plans - Childcare for essential workers

 Powys schools will remain open next week but only to provide childcare for essential workers and vulnerable learners, the county council has confirmed.

-Welsh Education Minister Kirsty Williams announced on Wednesday (March 18) that all school would close for normal education provision today (Friday), to help slow the spread of Coronavirus in communities but that they would be used to support key workers and children identified by the local authority.
+On Wednesday 18th March 2020 the Welsh Education Minister, Kirsty Williams confirmed schools would close for normal education provision today, to help slow the spread of Coronavirus.
+Schools will remain open to support key workers and children identified by the local authority.

 "On Monday and Tuesday, we expect all schools to be open so that the children of key workers can attend, and transport and food will be provided.
 This will allow us to assess demand and plan for regional hubs that will operate from Wednesday onwards and for the foreseeable future.
 The Council has also identified children with specific needs who will also go to their usual school.